nktice/AMD-AI/SallyAIRiddle.md

 These settings appear important to get things to work so they are default: exllama [loader] : max_seq_len 4096, compress_pos_emb 4

+TheBloke_Amber-GPTQ - [2x+fail]
+gives bogus URL... extra double fail for not even trying and lying about it.

 TheBloke_13B-Legerdemain-L2-GPTQ - [fail]
 [deluded hallucinations.]